 The thyroid, in particular, has the job of regulating the body’s metabolism, among other significant tasks, through two hormones; T4 (thyroxine) and T3 (triiodothyronine).
 These hormones enable the body to produce and normalize adrenaline and dopamine which control energy and mood.*

 Any issues, major or minor, can result in imbalance of these hormones.
-As one can imagine, if this gland is compromised significant health repercussions can ensue.
-From weight gain, weight loss, anxiety, and fatigue.
+As one can imagine, if this gland is compromised significant health repercussions may ensue.
+From weight gain, weight loss, anxiety, and fatigue.*

 If the thyroid begins produces too much or too little hormones two primary conditions can arise; hyperthyroid (too much) or hypothyroid (too little).
 Both conditions may lead to or be the result of disorders if allowed to continue to over or under produce without regulation.
 Four main disorders include Hashimoto’s disease, Grave’s disease, nodules, or goiter.